10 Things You Can´t Miss at the Tower of London

 This exhibition makes your hair stand on end, so if you visit the Tower of London with children or if you are a sensitive person, it is best to avoid it to avoid having nightmares.

-9. The Crows in the Tower of London
+9. The crows at the Tower of London

-The English take this superstition very seriously and make sure that there are at least seven ravens roaming the Tower of London gardens at all times.
-However, they also take some extra precautions and therefore clip the birds' wings so that they cannot wander away.
+The English take this superstition very seriously and therefore make sure that there are at least seven crows roaming the gardens.
+So, if you pay a visit to the Tower of London, you will definitely see them.
+However, they also take some extra precautions and so they clip the birds' wings so that they can't wander off.

-In any case, the ravens at the Tower of London are very well cared for and fed by a "Ravenmaster" and even in recent times several raven chicks were born here as part of the breeding program carried out at the Tower of London.
+In any case, the crows at the Tower of London are very well cared for and fed by a "Ravenmaster" and even in recent times several crow chicks were born here as part of the breeding program that takes place at the Tower of London.

-Did you know that the Tower of London once housed a menagerie?
+Did you know that in the Tower of London there was a menagerie?
 They were there from the 13th century until the 19th century, when they were moved to Regent's Park Zoo.

 The function of the menagerie was not only to entertain the royal family and their guests by watching exotic animals (there was even a polar bear!) but also to guard the Tower of London itself.
 That is why the animals were placed in strategic locations near the middle tower and the moat.